StackExchange/haproxy-kubefigurator/readme.md

 ```

 Once the configuration is saved off to etcd, consumers can load in the config and update themselves.
-This should be orchestrated across nodes to prevent service-level outages during updates.
 Haproxy needs to be configured to use `/etc/haproxy/dynamic.cfg` as a configuration file for the following example to work:

 ```bash
 #!/bin/bash